 Fragile or rare books, as well as archival documents and other primary source materials, are stored in closed stacks, and usage will be supervised.
 Researchers wanting to use these materials must complete this Researcher Registration Form once every year.

 The Resource Center is staffed by a manager and volunteers who can assist users in locating information.
 Additional services provided to customers include non-commercial translation services, genealogical research assistance, and a Japanese name consultation service.

-Non-Commercial Translation Service: This service is provided for items such as personal correspondence, family registries (koseki tōhon), and immigrant cards.
+Non-Commercial Translation Service: Translation services are provided by bilingual volunteers for items such as personal correspondence, family registries (koseki tōhon), and immigrant cards.
 Note that we do not translate any documents related to commercial or legal matters.

 Click here to download a Translation Service Agreement.

 Genealogical Research Assistance: Our translators can also provide genealogical research assistance to those seeking to acquire their family registries (koseki tōhon) from Japan.